julioasotodv/spark-tree-plotting/README.md

 A Jupyter notebook can be found [here](https://nbviewer.jupyter.org/github/julioasotodv/spark-tree-plotting/blob/master/examples/Example_covertype_dataset.ipynb).

 ## Requirements
-- Apache Spark (versions higher than 2.0 are supported).
+- Apache Spark (versions 2.0 and higher are supported).
 - Optionally, `pydot3` in the Spark driver if you plan to plot trees with th built-in functionality under PySpark.
 You can easily install it with `pip install pydot3`.

 ## Installation

 ### Online
-If your Spark cluster has Internet access, the easiest way to use `spark-tree-plotting` is through [spark-packages.org](https://spark-packages.org/).
+If your Spark cluster has Internet access, the easiest way to use `spark-tree-plotting` is through [spark-packages.org](https://spark-packages.org/package/julioasotodv/spark-tree-plotting).
 There are two ways of doing so:

 The first one is just through your terminal, But you will need to do it for every new Spark app that you launch:
 ```bash